List of killings by law enforcement officers in Belize

 This is a list of people reported killed by military and non-military law enforcement officers in Belize since the 2000s, whether in the line of duty or not, and regardless of reason or method.
 The listing documents the occurrence of a death, making no implications regarding wrongdoing or justification on the part of the person killed or officer involved.
 Killings are arranged by date of the incident that caused death.
 Different death dates, if known, are noted in the description or footnotes.
 The tables below list 66 people as of July 2025.
 (Note: In Belize, military officers sometimes act in a domestic law enforcement capacity.
 Complete lists of killings by law enforcement officers in Belize are not officially published, so this article relies on media and unofficial reports.
 Notes and short citations provided in Nb columns.
-Short citations in the form A yy refer to Amnesty.
-Short citations in the form S yy refer to State.
-Short citations in the form Am yy refer to Am ae (or for split reviews, Am yyi refer to the first part of the review, Am yyii refer to second part, and so on).)
+Short citations in the form A yy refer to Amnesty International.
+Short citations in the form S yy refer to US State Department.
+Short citations in the form Am yy refer to Amandala (or for split reviews, Am yyi refer to the first part of the review, Am yyii refer to second part, and so on).)